Tiffany stained glass

 - Lamp base and rewiring repair

-My Tiffany lamp repair studio is in Tiverton Rhode Island just north of Newport.
+My Tiffany lamp repair and slag glass lamp repair studio is in Tiverton Rhode Island just north of Newport.
 It is a great area full of artists, craftsman, vineyards, farmland and antique shops.
-My lamp repair studio stocks over 600 colors of glass, with some of the rarest textures and styles made over 100 years ago and used by Bradley Hubbard lamp, Tiffany lamp, Miller lamp, and Handel lamp lighting companies.
+My lamp repair studio stocks over 600 colors of glass, with some of the rarest textures and styles made over 100 years ago.
+Colors used by Bradley Hubbard lamp, Tiffany lamp, Miller lamp, Handel and other lamp lighting companies from the early 1900’s.

 I inventory 6,000 +/- square feet of rare antique glass colors in various densities and textures.
 Many colors used in the early 1900’s by companies like Handel, Bradley and Hubbard, Tiffany, Wilkinson, Rainaud and others.
 Glass is available bent or flat depending on your slag glass needs.
-I also have over 1,000 square feet of clear textured glass from both Kokomo and Wissmach glass for outdoor lighting and privacy
+Please review some of the pictures below that I send to clients before I start the restoration.

 - Webber – Arrow E